c3se/gts-course/exercises/connecting_and_transfering_data.md

 ssh CID@vera1.c3se.chalmers.se
 ```

+Replace `CID` with your Chalmers ID.
 When prompted, enter your password.

 For Windows, you might need to enable [OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse), but after that, you should be able to open a `PowerShell` or `cmd` instance and connect using the same command.
 On older Windows systems, you might need to install additional software, such as [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/).